-These 6 easy meal prep ideas are just perfect for any Indian kitchen.
-They make planning everyday Indian meals so much simpler, especially during the busy weekdays.
+These 6 easy meal prep ideas make planning everyday Indian meals so much simpler, especially during the busy weekdays.
 A little planning and prep work on the weekend will set you up to eat healthy daily, save money, and reduce your stress through the week.
-These easy meal prep ideas do not require hours in the kitchen and are so easily adaptable.

 How To Plan Everyday Indian Meal?